PASSIONLab/BELLA/README.md

   -h, --help                 Usage
 ```

+The error rate is used to compute the adaptive alignment threshold.
+If using PacBio CCS/HiFi please set ```--error 0.005```.

 ### Memory Usage

 The parallelism during the overlap detection phase depends on the available number of threads and on the available RAM [Default: 8000MB].